MissStrong/ICS4UE_Semester_1_2018-2019/23_Activity_18_Object-Oriented_Programming/3-Lesson-Unified-Modelling-Language.md

 * Abstract methods are in *italics*.
 If you are writing/drawing by hand, you can use cursive as an alternative.

-Here is an example of a UML diagram for a Quatris program.
+Here is an example of a UML diagram for a Quatris program, written in C++.
 Quatris is a variation of Tetris.

 ![](../Images/Quatris_UML.png)

 ### Relations